Junnanella/Packed/README.md

 This web application uses JWTs stored in local storage to handle user authentication.
 Account holders can visit their saved packing lists and navigate to the detail page for each of them to view, print or make further updates.

 ## Getting Started

-Feel free to create an account and poke around on the [deployed site](https://packed-module-3.gitlab.io/packed)!
-NOTE: The backend servers are deployed on the free version of Heroku and may take a few moments to start.

 You are also welcome to spin up the project locally.
 After forking and cloning the repo, reference the [getting-started.md](getting-started.md) module to populate your database.